chimericdream/worldofpannotia.com/src/_races/lizardfolk.md

     - baseEcl: 3
       levelAdjust: 1
       traits: |
-         * Racial Hit Dice: A lizardfolk begins with two levels of humanoid, which provide 2d8 Hit Dice, a base attack bonus of +1, and base saving throw bonuses of Fort +0, Ref +3, and Will +0.
+         * Racial Hit Dice: A lizardfolk begins with two levels of humanoid, which provide {% die_roll 2 8 0 %} Hit Dice, a base attack bonus of +1, and base saving throw bonuses of Fort +0, Ref +3, and Will +0.
          * Racial Skills: A lizardfolk's humanoid levels give it skill points equal to 5 * (2 + Int modifier, minimum 1).
 Its class skills are {% skill_link balance %}, {% skill_link jump %}, and {% skill_link swim %}.
          * Racial Feats: A lizardfolk's humanoid levels give it one feat.
 ---